Lower Back Pain Research

 Compared to placebo or other conservative treatment, a recent meta-analysis reports twelve out of sixteen trials favourable for SMT.

-Chronic Low Back Pain – Greater than 3 months
+Chronic Low Back Pain – Greater than three months

 There is strong evidence to support that exercise programs result in a faster return to work rate, reduced absenteeism, and disability than control groups.